MariaNaibaho/Katalon-API-Testing/README.md

 # Katalon-API-Testing
-Testing some of API using Katalon
+Testing some of API using Katalon (Can Check On Branch MASTER)